sahil1213-ux/Sahil_Assignment_DataAutomation/README.md

 ## 📝 Objective

-Automate the process of extracting quotation details from emails sent by a specific sender (e.g., **Mohan**) and logging them into a Google Sheet, without processing the same email twice — even across multiple runs.
+Automate the process of extracting quotation details from emails and logging them into a Google Sheet, without processing the same email message twice, even across multiple runs.

 ---